rokf/howl-elixir/README.md

 **API generation:**
 To generate your own `api.lua` file you have to
-- write a gsources.lua file next to `generate.lua`
+- write a gsources.lua file next to `apigen.moon`
 - it has to return a table with strings, those are paths the script should use to generate the API
-- call `lua generate.lua` and the new `api.lua` file will be generated
+- call `moon apigen.moon` and the new `api.lua` file will be generated

 **Notes:**
 - The **project path** in Howl has to point to the root of your **mix** project.